Merstham recreation ground refurbishment

 • improved wellbeing

-• ways to help people be active.
+• ways to help people be active

 • a new pavilion with a café kiosk, toilets and changing rooms with solar panels and a green roof

-• a new play area with equipment for children of all ages and abilities.
+• a new play area with equipment for children of all ages and abilities

-• a parkour course for over 12s and youth shelter
+• a parkour course for over 12s

 • an outdoor gym